IABTechLab/uid2docs/docs/guides/integration-prebidjs.md

 });
 ```

+**The publisher is responsible for normalizing and hashing the phone number**.
+Refer to [Normalization and Encoding](../getting-started/gs-normalization-encoding.md) for details on phone number normalization and hashing.

 The UID2 module will encrypt the hash before sending it to the UID2 service.

-The publisher is responsible for normalizing and hashing the phone number.
-Refer to [Normalization and Encoding](../getting-started/gs-normalization-encoding.md) for details on phone number normalization and hashing.

 ## Check the integration

-Check that Prebid.js and the UID2 module are configured correctly by calling `pbjs.getUserIds().uid2`.
-If everything is working, this will return the UID2 token.
+Check that the UID2 module has successfully generated a UID2 token by calling `pbjs.getUserIds().uid2`.
+If a value is returned, a token has been successfully generated.

+If there are problems with the integration:

+- Check the browser console logs.
+- Check that you are using the correct **subscription ID** and **public key**.
+- Check that the domain name of the site was provided to UID2 during account setup.
+- Use the browser developer tools to inspect the API call(s) to the UID2 service.

+For further help, refer to Prebid's documentation on [Troubleshooting Prebid.js](https://docs.prebid.org/troubleshooting/troubleshooting-guide.html) and [Debugging Prebid.js](https://docs.prebid.org/debugging/debugging.html).

 ## Reconfigure the UID2 module as required

-If a user is visiting your site frequently, the UID2 module will be able to continually refresh the UID2 token.
-However there are cases where this is not possible.
+The UID2 module will automatically refresh tokens while your site is open in the user's browser, including when a user returns to your site.
+If a user is visiting your site frequently, the tokens will keep being refreshed without the module needing to be reconfigured.

-A UID2 token can only be refreshed for a certain amount of time.
-If a user returns to your site after this amount of time, you will need to re-configure the UID2 module.
+However, a UID2 token can only be refreshed for a certain amount of time.
+If a user doesn't return to your site in this time, you will need to reconfigure the UID2 module.

 To check if the UID2 module needs to be reconfigured: